StBies/Drifttube-practicalCourse/README.md

 The software provided in this repository was designed for teaching purposes only.
 It is used in the particle physics internship for undergraduate students at the university of Hamburg for a teaching experiment regarding the properties of gaseous particle detectors.

+The aim is to teach students the importance as well as implementation basics of automated analysis for large sets of data.
+In the laboratory course, students learn about basic principles of particle detection in gaseous detectors and use NIM hardware.

+After understanding signal discrimination, triggering and timing, data is recorded using a Flash Analog to digital converter (FADC) and the data read using it is analyzed in software.

+The principles learned in the lab should then be applied to digitized waveforms.
+Therefore, algorithms need to be developed and implemented, in particular for a ground level calibration and the calculation of a drift time.
+Additionally, a software representation of a disciminator is to be developed.

+Last, algorithms for numerical integration are discussed and used for calculating the relation between drift distance and drift time.
 # Data format
 The raw data is read from a binary file.
 Its contents are as follows: